Dodori National Reserve

 Game viewing

-Dodori game reserve is renowned for it’s high population of Topis the numbers here are more than in any other part of Kenya, adder’s duiker, zebras, gazelles, lesser kudus, lions, leopards, sea turtles, sea cows, dudongs,
+Dodori game reserve is renowned for its high population of Topis the numbers here are more than in any other part of Kenya, adders, duikers, zebras, gazelles, lesser kudus, lions, leopards, sea turtles, sea cows, dugongs.

-Dodori national reserve has got a wide range of aquatic birds mostly found on the water areas some of the examples are: violet breasted sunbird, Carmine bee eaters, blue hooded kingfisher, honey Buzzard, southern banded harrier eagle, palmnut vulture, brown breasted barbet,
+Dodori national reserve has got a wide range of aquatic birds mostly found on the water areas some of the examples are violet-breasted sunbird, Carmine bee eaters, blue-hooded kingfishers, honey buzzards, southern banded harrier eagles, palmnut vultures, and brown-breasted barbets.

 Cultural experience

-The coastal people have very rich history about their towns and slavery, visiting the people, knowing their way of life and history would make your stay complete and also get some gifts from the crafts shops to take back home.
+The coastal people have a very rich history about their towns and slavery, visiting the people and knowing their way of life and history would make your stay complete and also get some gifts from the craft shops to take back home.

 Where to stay

-There are currently no accommodation sectors with the reserve but can be got from the neighboring towns some of the lodges are; alliance safari beach hotel, Diani reef beach resort, Almanara luxury lodge, Finch Hatton’s camp, diamonds dream of Africa and many more.
+There are currently no accommodation sectors within the reserve but can be found in the neighboring towns some of the lodges are; alliance safari beach hotel, Diani reef beach resort, Almanara luxury lodge, Finch Hatton’s camp, diamonds dream of Africa and many more.

 How to get there

 Dodori national game reserve is bordered by Boni national reserve; it’s approximately 280 kilometers north of Mombasa.
-The creek can be reached y water through a boat.
+The creek can be reached by water through a boat.

 Best time to visit

-The reserve has got humid and hot climate making it possible to visit all year round but the roads are very remote and in accessible during the rainy seasons, a four wheel drive car might be needed.
+The reserve has got a humid and hot climate, making it possible to visit all year round but the roads are very remote and inaccessible during the rainy seasons; a four-wheel-drive car might be needed.